aochagavia/quinn-workbench/readme.md

 simulate an orbiter being unreachable at specific intervals).
 The format is fairly self-documenting, as you can see in [events.json](test-data/earth-mars/events.json).

-Note that the `id` field in an event refers to the link id in the topology graph file.

 ## Command line arguments

 While the JSON configuration controls the QUIC and network parameters, the following command line